 The projected percentage oxygen content of the mixture.

-The terminal or bulk plant operator maintains for two years records documenting the information identified in section 2266.5(f)(1)(E)4, and makes them available to the executive officer upon request.
+The terminal or bulk plant operator maintains for two years records documenting the information identified in section (e)(1)(E)4, and makes them available to the executive officer upon request.

 Deposit Control Additives that meet the limits specified in sections 2253.4 and 2254, and that are certified pursuant to 2257